 Makes about 5 cups

-- Place peeled banana, honey, oil, vanilla and salt together in a large bowl.
-Mash the banana with the other ingredients until well combined.
+Mash the banana, maple syrup, oil, vanilla and salt together in a medium bowl until well combined.

 You Might Also Like: